 Quickly switch between apps by using the Recent icon.
 If your phone doesn't have a Recent icon, long-press the Home icon.

 You can add icons and widgets to Home screen pages.

 Whenever possible, try to use the phone's Wi-Fi Internet connection to avoid incurring mobile data surcharges.

 Press and hold a key on the onscreen keyboard to peruse alternative characters.

 Spread your fingers to zoom into a web page, which makes clicking links much easier.

 If your phone features a pointing device (trackball or arrows on a physical keyboard), you can use it to hop between links on a web page.

-Android Phone Help and Support
+Android Phone: 10 Places for Help and Support

 If you ever happen to find yourself in really serious trouble with your Android phone, here is a smattering of trusted places to check out for help: